 - Connect your Slack account, then select the automated action you want Slack to perform during the Slack Linear integration.

-- Click Continue, save your settings, and run one more test to confirm your connect Linear to Slack workflow is working end to end.
+- Click Continue, save your settings, and run one more test to confirm that your Linear-to-Slack workflow is working end-to-end.

 How To Integrate Slack and Linear Using ClearFeed?

 Want to run a help desk on Slack while managing issues in Linear?
 Then ClearFeed is the right solution for you.
 ClearFeed is a conversational support platform designed for customer and employee support on Slack.
-It integrates closely with issue management systems such as LinkedIn and tracks all requests raised on Slack.
+It integrates closely with issue management systems such as Linear, keeps Slack as the intake and collaboration layer, and lets teams use Linear either as the primary ticketing system or as the engineering escalation layer.

 Here are some key features of ClearFeed that take Slack Linear integration to the next level: